dustindoucette/Movie-Trailer-Rating-Program/README.md

     Movie_Trailer_Program
     │   Program.py (Main Python Program)
     |   GenerateFrames.py (Generates individual frames for each movie trailer given to it)
+    |   VerifyFrames.py (Verifies that the correct number of frames were generated for each movie trailer)
     |   setup-script.sh (Installs required dependencies and modules)
     |   README.md (This guide)
     |   .gitignore (Tells Git what files should be ignored)